Washington Examiner: Anti-immigration stories

-In January 2019, the Washington Examiner published a story with the headline, "Border rancher: 'We've found prayer rugs out here.
+In January 2019, the Washington Examiner published a story with the headline "Border rancher: 'We've found prayer rugs out here.
 It's unreal.
 Shortly thereafter, President Donald Trump cited the story as another justification for a border wall amid the 2018–19 federal government shutdown.
 The story in question cited one anonymous rancher who offered no evidence of prayer rugs.
-The story provided no elaboration on how the rancher knew the rugs in question were Muslim prayer rugs.
-The author of the story formerly worked as press secretary for the anti-immigration group Federation for American Immigration Reform.
-Stories of Muslim prayer rugs at the border are urban myths that have frequently popped up since at least 2005, but without evidence.
-The Examiner never issued a clarification or retracted the story.
+It did not say how the rancher knew the rugs in question were Muslim prayer rugs.
+The story's author formerly worked as press secretary for the anti-immigration group Federation for American Immigration Reform.
+Stories of Muslim prayer rugs at the border are urban myths that have been told since at least 2005, without evidence.

-In April 2019, Quartz reported that White House advisor Stephen Miller had been purposely leaking information on border apprehensions and asylum seekers to the Washington Examiner so that the paper would publish stories with alarming statistics that sometimes criticized DHS secretary Kirstjen Nielsen, which he could then show to Trump to undermine her.
+In April 2019, Quartz reported that White House advisor Stephen Miller had been purposely leaking information on border apprehensions and asylum seekers to the Examiner so that the paper would publish stories with alarming statistics that sometimes criticized DHS secretary Kirstjen Nielsen, which he could then show to Trump to undermine her.
 Nielsen was fired in April 2019, reportedly for being insufficiently hawkish on immigration.

-While opposing illegal immigration, the Washington Examiner has published op-ed columns in favor of "legal immigration."
-In May 2025, the newspaper's staff published an article titled "Becoming an American: How to fix the legal immigration system."